Lifebrain/metagam/cran-comments.md

 ## Comments

-This is a resubmission containing a small internal fix to make metagam compatible with the upcoming dplyr v1.0.0.
+This is a resubmission containing a small internal fix for compatibility with the upcoming dplyr v1.0.0.

 ## Test environments
 * local OS X install, R 4.0